 He is anthology editor of The New Writer’s Handbook, two volumes of short articles of advice from successful writers to help emerging writers improve their skills and advance their careers.
-Library Journal (in a Starred Review) praised the 2007 volume, saying, “It surprises and satisfies.”
 The New Writer’s Handbook 2007 won Gold in that year’s Book of the Year Awards competition (Careers category), a national indie-press book contest sponsored by ForeWord Magazine.

-Martin is also author of a several books on cultural and literary heritage, including Farmhouse Fiddlers and Rosemaling in the Upper Midwest.
+Martin is also the author of several well-reviewed books on cultural and literary heritage, including Farmhouse Fiddlers and Rosemaling in the Upper Midwest.

 He lives in Milwaukee, Wisconsin, where he gardens (when it’s not cross-country skiing weather), plays soccer, and helps good writers create great books.